 - Our networks and members include experts in accessibility, so if you require advice or assistance in improving the accessibility of your website – or other IT systems or services – please don’t hesitate to contact us and we will put you in touch with them.

 This statement was last reviewed and updated on 14 December 2022.

 Accessibility definition and commitment

-- How people approach buildings, get in, move around and leave
+- How people approach our buildings, get into, move around and leave.

-- How people obtain our goods, use our services and facilities
+- How people access and use our products, services and facilities.